Why Is Post-Launch Support Important for Mobile Apps?

 Example Update: "Version 2.1: New invoice templates, improved search performance, bug fixes for invoice export, better support for dark mode."

-Post-Launch Budget and Timeline
+Post-Launch Support Budget and Timeline

 Year 1 Post-Launch Costs: